UCL-ARC/git-novice-vscode/episodes/04-changes.md

 A confirmation dialog box appears, click `Save`.

-In Source Control Graph / Git Graph, click on the commit message to show its description.
-The file `guacamelo.md` is the changed file in this commit, and there were 3 insertions (3 lines), indicated by the digit "+3", and no deletions ("-0").
+In `Source Control Graph` / `Git Graph`, click on the commit message to show its description.
+The file `guacamelo.md` is the changed file in this commit, and there were 3 insertions (3 lines), indicated by the digit "**+3**", and no deletions ("**-0**").
 For reference the commit ID is shown, also the person who made the commit and the date and time this was made.

 <img src="fig/04-j10-commit-details.JPG" alt="04-j10-commit-details" width=70%>